PiotrG1996/jetson-installation/README.md

 # Jetson Nano Docker

+> [!NOTE]
-This repository contains docker containers that are built on top of an modified [nvcr.io/nvidia/l4t-base:r32.7.1](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base/tags) container.
-The container has been modified by upgrading core Ubuntu 18.04 to Ubuntu 20.04.
+> This is an modified [nvcr.io/nvidia/l4t-base:r32.7.1](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base/tags) container.
+The container has been modified by upgrading core **Ubuntu 18.04** to **Ubuntu 20.04**.

+> [!TIP]
-[dusty-nv/jetson-containers](https://github.com/dusty-nv/jetson-containers) allows building containers for Jetson nano but they are based on offical [nvcr.io/nvidia/l4t-base:r32.7.1](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base/tags) which is based on Ubuntu 18.04 and is limited by Python 3.6.9.
+> [dusty-nv/jetson-containers](https://github.com/dusty-nv/jetson-containers) allows building containers for Jetson nano but they are based on offical [nvcr.io/nvidia/l4t-base:r32.7.1](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base/tags) which is based on Ubuntu 18.04 and is limited by Python 3.6.9.

-Due to this, being inspired from [Qengineering/Jetson-Nano-Ubuntu-20-image](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image) and based on [gpshead/Dockerfile](https://gist.github.com/gpshead/0c3a9e0a7b3e180d108b6f4aef59bc19), this container provides an Ubuntu 20.04 version of [nvcr.io/nvidia/l4t-base:r32.7.1](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-base/tags)

 > Ubuntu 22.04 was also attempted, but later abandoned due to lack of support for gcc-8, g++8 and clang-8 required by CUDA 10.2 in r32.7.1

 ## Docker buildx for ARM64 platform (for AMD64 systems)

-Run the following command on a AMD64 computer to setup buildx to build arm64 docker containers.
+Run the following command on an AMD64 computer to setup buildx to build arm64 docker containers:
 ```bash
 docker buildx create --use --driver-opt network=host --name MultiPlatform --platform linux/arm64
 ```